 - Close collaboration with community members and local partners to create a place of pride and belonging.

-- A proven track record operating quality communities and providing exceptional living experiences.
+- A proven track record owning and operating quality communities and providing exceptional living experiences.

 Residents at the Center